qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [vector: point]
      - Point vector layer with features placed along lines or polygon boundaries of the input layer.
+       Other than the input attributes on every related point, the output layer also contains the following fields:
+       ``distance`` and ``angle`` of the generated point.

 Python code
 ...........